-AC Electrical System
+120-Volt AC System

 Your boat uses a 120v/60Hz AC (alternating current) system.
 The AC system can be energized by shore power or optional generator power.
+Master circuit breakers (A), for power source selection, are on the AC circuit breaker panel (B), located in the aft salon on the port side (see photo below).
 This system is designed so that ship's power and shore power sources cannot supply power simultaneously.

-The AC panel's master circuit breakers provide power source selections to the accessory breakers that are directly below the designated master breaker.
-After activating AC power, individual breakers must be activated to supply power to the accessories you wish to use.
+After activating AC power, individual breakers (C) must be activated to supply power to the accessories you wish to use.